binkley/kotlin-rational/README.md

 ### Always proper form

-This code always keeps rationals in proper form:
+This code always keeps rationals in proper form (lowest terms):

-1. The numerator and denominator are coprime (in "lowest form")
+1. The numerator and denominator are coprime
-2. The denominator is non-negative
+2. The denominator is positive exception the next point
 3. For `FloatingBigRational`, the denominator is `0` for three special cases:
    `NaN` ("0 / 0"), `POSITIVE_INFINITY` ("1 / 0") and `NEGATIVE_INFINITY`
    ("-1 / 0")

-Thus, for these cases, care should be taken in using their denominators

-The denominator is always non-negative; it is zero for the special values `NaN`, `POSITIVE_INFINITY`, and `NEGATIVE_INFINITY` as an implementation detail for `FloatingBigRational` (there is no proper representation in ℚ for these cases).

 One may conclude that `FixedBigRational` is a _Field_ under addition and multiplication, and `FloatingBigRational` is not.